Merck has expanded the scope of its voluntary partial recall to an additional ten lots of VAXNEUVANCE. Click here for more.

 Elicited robust immune responses to all 15 serotypes in the vaccine postdose 3 and postdose 4

-More reasons to choose VAXNEUVANCE
+More reasons to choose VAXNEUVANCE for your pediatric patients

 The immune response generated postdose 3 is an important measure when evaluating protection against IPD during the first year of life2,5,9

-Superior immune responses vs PCV13 for shared Serotype 3 and unique Serotypes 22F and 33Fa
+Comparable immune response to PCV13 for 12 shared serotypes and superior immune responses vs PCV13 for shared Serotype 3 and unique Serotypes 22F and 33Fa

 Randomized controlled trials assessing the clinical efficacy of VAXNEUVANCE compared to PCV13 have not been conducted.

-aStudy Design
+aStudy design

 Study 8 was a pivotal, double-blind, active comparator-controlled study in which participants were randomized to receive VAXNEUVANCE (N=860) or PCV13 (N=860) in a 4-dose series.
 The first 3 doses were administered to infants at 2, 4, and 6 months of age and the fourth dose was administered to children at 12 through 15 months of age.
 Participants also received other licensed pediatric vaccines concomitantly.
 Immune responses were measured by IgG response rates, IgG GMCs, and OPA GMTs for all 15 serotypes contained in VAXNEUVANCE.